 Mullins out after groin injury, Orioles sign veteran Aaron Hicks

-BALTIMORE -- Orioles general manager Mike Elias switched to emergency mode and applied a quick and temporary remedy after Cedric Mullins was injured yesterday.
-Former Yankee Aaron Hicks is an Oriole tonight and ready to play against Cleveland.
+BALTIMORE -- Orioles general manager Mike Elias switched to emergency mode and applied a quick and temporary remedy after Cedric Mullins was injured Monday.
+Former Yankee Aaron Hicks became an Oriole Tuesday night, and suited up to play against Cleveland.

 Mullins is lost for at least a couple of weeks with a muscle strain in his right upper leg.